chloeekk/chloeekk.github.io/content/posts/claude-code-seo-skills/index.md

 ### 2. Orchestration Layer — Sub-agents

 At this level, complex SEO tasks are decomposed into **more than 12 specialized sub-agents** (e.g., `seo-technical` for technical audits, `seo-content` for content strategy).
+Each sub-agent can be powered by different AI model types depending on the task: [inference models for logical analysis and general-purpose models for content generation](https://chloevolution.com/posts/inference-model-vs-general-purpose-model/).

 These sub-agents follow a **parallel processing** model.
 During a full-site audit, while the technical agent checks `robots.txt`, the content agent analyzes E-E-A-T signals simultaneously.
 Their outputs are later aggregated by a central controller.